hmvyp/thicket/docs/readme.txt

 └─ my_point
    ├── A -> ../../first/source/tree/A
    ├── B -> ../../second/source/tree/B
-   └── C (contains links to all files located in C directory of both sources)
+   └── C (directory containing links to all files located in C directory from both sources)

-(additional ../ in links appears because the materialized links are relative to my_point, not to containg directory as in mountpoint description).
+Extra "../" in links appears because the materialized links are relative to my_point (not to the containg directory as in the mountpoint description).

 If some file name appears in both ../first/source/tree/C and ../second/source/tree/C then Thicket generates an error (it can not merge regular files).

+Let's note that mountpoint description syntax has also some extentions (variables,  optional "internal" mount point for a record, etc.), see CHANGELOG.txt for details.